-Cognitive biases during decision making are one important cause of diagnostic errors.
+Heuristics are commonly used with diagnostic decisions.
 For example, making a diagnosis may involve considering a hypothesis as likely because the displayed symptoms seem to correspond with a prototypical case of a particular condition5.
 A clinician may have recently experienced a patient with a particular condition and, upon seeing another patient with what are perceived to be similar symptoms, is then more likely to diagnose that patient with the same condition again6.
-One other key cognitive bias that has been posited as a contributor of diagnostic error is overconfidence7.
+While these heuristics are often effective, associated cognitive biases are thought to be linked to diagnostic error.
+One cognitive bias that has been posited as a contributor of diagnostic error is overconfidence7, which leads to a failure to consider alternative diagnoses and inappropriate weighting of clinicians within group settings.

 Confidence is viewed within the cognitive psychology literature as subjective assessments of a decision’s quality or accuracy8.
+Confidence can track objective accuracy quite well but this is often imperfect, as it manifests in overconfidence and underconfidence.
+We refer to confidence as being ‘calibrated’ if it closely predicts objective accuracy (i.e. such that the individual is neither overconfident nor underconfident).
+There is a rich literature within the field of cognitive psychology on the mechanisms of confidence.
+Confidence has been thought of as the relative strength of evidence in favour of one decision alternative compared to others.
+However, there is also evidence of a ‘positive evidence bias’, in that more evidence in favour of a chosen option increases confidence regardless of the evidence against that option.

+Confidence is especially important in healthcare, as overconfidence can lead to insufficient consideration of diagnostic alternatives and inadequate care.
 In the absence of objective feedback, confidence can be used as a marker of how likely someone is to be correct9.
 In the case of medicine, a lack of clearly communicated feedback can cause clinicians to proceed as if they have received positive feedback.
 This means that they do not adequately update their internal model of the patient and hence they increase their confidence inappropriately10.

-Confidence/certainty is a form of self-monitoring as it pertains to what we think about our own ability, making it important to study in medical decisions.
-There may be a tacit assumption that others will calibrate their confidence to true accuracy, meaning that heeding high confidence advice or judgements would be an optimal strategy for maximising accuracy.
-However, this can be a serious issue when errors made with high confidence lead others astray.

-We should note the terms ‘confidence’ and ‘certainty’ are often used interchangeably in the extant medical literature.
-However, as per research from the cognitive psychology literature, we mark a differentiation between the two that will be used to theoretically ground our review.
-For the purposes of searching for papers, we use both terms but we emphasise here that they are meaningfully different concepts within cognitive psychology.
-One way of looking at these differently is that uncertainty can be viewed as an internal state as a result of the integration of sensory stimuli from the environment and imprecise inference of the current state based on these inputs11.
-In contrast, confidence can be viewed as the external expression of this uncertainty to others.
-Hence, situations arise where individuals are more or less confident than they should be.
-For instance, one may appear overconfident (to others) relative to one’s own internal uncertainty in order to increase the chances of being listened to in a group, given that confident judgements tend to exert higher social influence12.
-It has also been viewed that confidence can have separate public and private mappings within the brain13.
-Another proposed perspective for viewing these concepts as distinct is by defining confidence as the subjective probability of being correct and certainty as referring to the encoding of probability distributions14.
-Henceforth, we use the terms interchangeably for brevity but draw a distinction between the two.
+Confidence is especially important, therefore, in social settings where it has significant sway on group discussions and deliberations.
+In a group setting, confident members tend to be listened to more, which can lead others astray if they are overconfident, but groups with more calibrated confidence are higher in accuracy and more effective at deliberation.

-We conduct a scoping review in order to collate and synthesise the current work on studying diagnosis as a cognitive process, both in terms of what contributes to appropriate (or ‘calibrated) confidence/certainty and how confidence/certainty is utilised within the wider medical decision making process.
+We conducted a scoping review in order to collate and synthesise the current work on studying diagnosis as a cognitive process, both in terms of what contributes to appropriate (or ‘calibrated) confidence/certainty and how confidence/certainty is utilised within the wider medical decision making process.
 Our full research questions can be found in Box 1.

+BOX 1: Scoping Review Research Questions (Preregistered)

+Primary questions:

+RQ1: How calibrated are the confidence/certainty judgements made during diagnostic decisions by clinicians relative to their actual accuracy?

+RQ2: How are confidence/certainty judgements utilised within the wider diagnostic decision process?

+Subsidiary questions:

+RQ3: What are the prevalent ways in which diagnostic confidence and certainty are operationalised as variables?

+RQ4: What strategies, tools or frameworks have been used to prompt better calibration of both confidence and certainty?

+RQ5: What types of empirical procedures/tasks are used to study confidence and certainty in diagnostic decisions?
+Do they come to different conclusions?

+RQ6: What are the discrepancies between the concepts/research questions studied in the context of confidence and certainty in the cognitive psychology literature and the medical diagnosis literature?

+RQ7: What areas of research are still underexplored within the context of medical diagnosis?

 METHODS